2PleXXX/obsidian-dataview-cards/README.md

 4. In Obsidian, open the extracted `Obsidian-Vault` folder as a new vault.

 5. Explore the built-in home page (HUB) inside the vault.
 I recommend starting from the **"Starting Point"** note.

+---
+> ℹ️ **Disclaimer**
+>
+> The appearance shown in demo images and videos may differ slightly from the current version of the script, as updates may be released over time.